• Skip to primary navigation

 2. Gochujang is a korean hot red pepper paste that starts with a red hot chili powder.

-• The dried peppers can range from mild to hot and so can the gochujang paste (Paid Affiliate Link).
-That’s why most tubs of gochujang paste (Paid Affiliate Link) are labeled with a spice level.
+• The dried peppers can range from mild to hot and so can the gochujang paste [paid link].
+That's why most tubs of gochujang paste [paid link] are labeled with a spice level.

 • The package I purchased was labelled as a medium spice.
 Gochujang is becoming more mainstream and can be found in some grocery stores and even big box stores, like Walmart.